Reform of the date of Easter: 2014–present proposals

-Statements in 2021 and 2025 by the Vatican and Orthodox churches state the goal to achieve consensus by 2025, just in time for the 1700th anniversary of the Council of Nicaea, but without publishing any specific plans or who would adopt which changes.
-The Faith and Order Commission of the World Council of Churches has arranged conferences to mark the event.
+Statements in 2021 and 2025 by the Vatican and Orthodox churches stated the goal to achieve consensus by 2025, just in time for the 1700th anniversary of the Council of Nicaea, but without publishing any specific plans or who would adopt which changes.
+The Faith and Order Commission of the World Council of Churches arranged conferences to mark the event.

 On November 10, 2022, Ecumenical Patriarch Bartholomew of Constantinople stated that both the Orthodox and Catholic sides have a good intention to finally establish a common date for the celebration of Easter before the celebration of the 1700th anniversary of the First Council of Nicaea, which took place in 325; however, it was too early to talk about details.
 In 2024 he again called on "Western and Eastern Christians to celebrate Easter on the same date, starting from 2025".

 According to international standards, Easter Sunday ends the week containing Good Friday and the week of the second Sunday in April has the ordinal number 14 or 15 (dominical letters D/DC, E/ED, F/FE and GF, i.e. 46.25% of years), hence the third Sunday is one respective week later.
 There currently is no public proposal under discussion that used a fixed week of the year for Easter and dependent feasts.
 The second Sunday in April is usually the 15th Sunday of the year (except for dominical letter G, 10.75%), which is almost always also the Sunday after the second Saturday in April (except for dominical letter AG, 3.75%).